The deformation is back, but moderately. In any case, the bodies hold easily on their chassis.

 As envisaged, the buffer bushels have been bored about 0.5 mm, first with a ø 2 mm carbide drill bit, then, as it was a little too narrow, with a small ø 2.2 mm milling bit visible at the bottom of the photo.
 Of course, this would have been simpler with a ø 2.2 mm drill bit.
 This is done with a hand drill holder.

 I now deal with the glaring difference in height between the motor car and the trailer.
 The motor car is too low: it lacks about 1 mm in absolute.
-But I will just ajust its height to the trailer’s one, that is an increase of about 0,8 mm.
+But I will just adjust its height to the trailer’s one, that is an increase of about 0.8 mm.

 This correction makes me a little afraid because the bogies are mounted on a ball joint support cast with the chassis.
 No correction possible with plastic wedges for example.
 It is necessary to act on the support itself, gently but firmly, so as not to risk the breakage.

 Here again, I regret that Roco did not treat the motor car with a single motor bogie, as in reality.
 The rear bogie would then have been carrying and would not have posed so many difficulties.
 But finally, the bogie is disassembled easily enough: do not be afraid to force a little to disengage the ball joint #2 (the piece #1 which locks it in its housing is a small plastic fork soft enough).

 Note that the rear gimbal will fall off when dismantling.
-Its repositioning will be much simpler by removing the worm gear from its housing, removing its hood held by four small clips.
+Its repositioning will be much simpler by removing the worm gear from its housing, removing its bonnet held by four small clips.